autocrypt/go-autocrypt/README.md

-# go-inbome
+# go-autocrypt
-Go implementation of the INBOME draft
+Go implementation of the Autocrypt draft